jbranchaud/talks/embrace-the-database-with-ecto-2017-04-07/embrace-the-database-with-ecto-2017-04-07.md

 footer: Embrace the Database with Ecto (4/7/2017) - Josh Branchaud - @jbrancha - Hashrocket
 slidenumbers: true

+---

+# Databases

+^ under-appreciated part of our stack

+^ coming from rails, we forget about the database

+^ not dumb data store

+^ powerful computation engine

+^ data is IMPORTANT

+^ a poor data model and under-constrained data are particularly insidious tech debt

+^ goal should not be to forget the DB is there, but to better understand and utilize it

+---

+### [fit] The **Database** Is Your

+# *Friend*

+^ It's my friend - assurances and makes me feel powerful

+---

+# `PostgreSQL`

+^ Open-source, fast development/release cycle

+^ ACID-Compliant

+^ Performant and scalable (100 millions rows on single node)`

+---

 # _Embrace_ The _Database_

 ## with **Ecto**